|Advanced Audio Recording|

 And this issue can become even worse, as the following image shows:

 Here two perfect squares at 21400Hz and 21900Hz were mixed together in their particular sampling frequency domain.
 Regarding this example the total spectrum of the mixture should not be in the audible range at all since the base waves aren't.
-In the analog domain this would be perfectly fullfilled.
+In the analog domain this would be perfectly fulfilled.
 But in the digital domain the result is not as expected:

 The issues are also still acceptable with 192kHz, except that in some extreme case low frequency components are introduced.
 With 48kHz this is really ugly: Neither there is a continuous behavior regarding phasing nor are all frequencies maintained in the inaudible range.
-In the oppsite: This signal will cause a strong distorted and non harmonic sound while it's analog competitor would not create this at all.
+In the opposite: This signal will cause a strong distorted and non harmonic sound while it's analog competitor would not create this at all.